f-ojo/fayoojo/content/authors/admin/_index.md

 Fayo Ojo is a computer science undergraduate at the University of Maryland, Baltimore County (UMBC).
 She has done independent and collaborative research projects in human-centered computing and software engineering.
 She has interned in the Embedded Processing and Information Technology groups at Texas Instruments.

 When she is not in class or conducting research, she is a vocalist in the Baltimore area with a passion for tech and engineering education outreach.
-She is a Grand Challenges Scholar the current president of Computer Science Education Club at UMBC.
+She is a [Grand Challenges Scholar](http://engineeringchallenges.org/GrandChallengeScholarsProgram.aspx) focusing on Personalized Learning and the current president of Computer Science Education Club at UMBC.